 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842), which supersedes FASB ASC Topic 84, Leases, and makes other conforming amendments to US.
 GAAP.
-ASU 2016-02 requires, among other changes to the lease accounting guidance, lessees to recognize most leases on-balance sheet via a right of use asset and lease liability, and additional qualitative and quantitative disclosures.
+ASU 2016-02 requires, among other changes to the lease accounting guidance, lessees to recognize most leases on-consolidated statements of financial position via a right of use asset and lease liability, and additional gualitative and guantitative disclosures.
 ASU 2016-02 is effective for the Center for annual periods in fiscal years beginning after December 15, 2019, and mandates a modified retrospective transition method.
-The Center will implement the provisions of ASU 2016-02 as of July 1, 2020, and does not expect it to have a material impact on its consolidated financial statements.
+The Center will implement the provisions of ASU 2016-02 as of July 1, 2020, and management is evaluating the impact on the consolidated financial statements.

 In August 2016, the FASB issued ASU 2016-14, Not-for-Profit Entities (Topic 958) Presentation of Financial Statements for Not-for-Profit Entities.
-ASU 2016-04 replaces the current presentation of three classes of net assets with two classes of net assets - net assets with donor restricted and net assets without donor restriction, along with additional qualitative and quantitative disclosures regarding liquidity, and additional reporting and disclosure changes.
+ASU 2016-04 replaces the current presentation of three classes of net assets with two classes of net assets with donor restricted and net assets without donor restriction, along with additional qualitative and quantitative disclosures regarding liquidity, and additional reporting and disclosure changes.
 ASU 2016-14 is effective for the Center for annual periods in fiscal years beginning after December 15, 2017, and requires retrospective application.
 The Center will implement the provisions of ASU 2016-04 as of July 1, 2018, and has not yet determined the effect of the new standard on its consolidated financial statements.